The more open-ended

 on each

-unexpected hand you’ve been dealt and raising the stakes to meet
+unexpected hand you’ve been dealt and raising the stakes to

 the next one.